minetest-mods/i3/API.md

 	end,

 	formspec = function(player, data, fs)
-		fs("label[3,1;This is just a test]")
+		fs"label[3,1;This is just a test]"
 	end,

 	-- Events handling happens here
 	fields = function(player, data, fields)
+		if fields.mybutton then
+			do_things()
+		end
 	end,
 })
 ```

 - `player` is an `ObjectRef` to the user.
 - `data` are the user data.
 - `fs` is the formspec table which is callable with a metamethod.
-Each call adds a new entry.
+Every call adds a new entry.

 #### `i3.set_fs(player)`

-Updates the current formspec.
+Update the current formspec.

 #### `i3.remove_tab(tabname)`

-Deletes a tab by name.
+Delete a tab by name.

 #### `i3.get_current_tab(player)`

-Returns the current player tab. `player` is an `ObjectRef` to the user.
+Return the current player tab. `player` is an `ObjectRef` to the user.

 #### `i3.set_tab(player[, tabname])`